Patent Box: relevant IP profits: elections for small claims treatment: entry criteria

 - A company with QRP in excess of £3m can in no circumstances elect for small claims treatment.

-- although its QRP has exceeded £3m, and although in consequence it has been required to compute a marketing asset return figure, it has not in the last 4 years actually taken Step 6 in S357C (because the figure is nil or 10% or less of QRP).
+- although its QRP has exceeded £3m, and although in consequence it has been required to compute a marketing asset return figure, it has not in the last 4 years actually taken step 6 (old regime) or step 5 (new regime) for the Marketing asset election, nor, as appropriate, calculated a notional marketing royalty using Transfer Pricing principles, or applied step 2 of s357BF(substreams).

-This means that when a company has made a deduction for a marketing return in arriving at its relevant IP profit, it can only subsequently elect for small claims treatment if for 4 subsequent consecutive years it no longer takes Step 6 in S357C.
+This means that when a company has made a deduction for a marketing return in arriving at its relevant IP profit, it can only subsequently elect for small claims treatment if for 4 subsequent consecutive years it no longer needs to take Step 6 in S357C or step 5 on s357BF (because the MAR is <10% and deemed to be nil) and in the new regime, unless turnover drops to below £1,000,000 it is unlikely to be able to elect to use the small claims treatment for global streaming or notional royalties